Research on Diaper Need

 Diaper Need: A Change for Better Health – Pediatric Nursing (2015)

-This article discusses diaper the gap and actions pediatric nurses can take and impact they can have to bridge the diaper gap.
+This article discusses the diaper gap and impact pediatric nurses can have in bridging the diaper gap.

 Prevention of Skin Breakdown in the Pediatric Intensive Care Unit – University of South Carolina (2005)